SarKaa/jailm8-windows/README.md

 # If its not open-source, whats this repo for?
 This repo contains (most of) the precompiled binaries for the tools included above.
 Jailm8.exe will download these files if you choose an option that requires them.

-It will only download the required files.
+It will only download the required files, so you won't get unnecessary files being downloaded

-If you have errors with a message saying windows couldn't run this program, delete the resources folder, and re-run the program
+If you have errors with a message saying windows couldn't run this program, delete the resources folder, and re-run jailm8.exe

 # sources
-Project sandcastle binaries from [here](https://github.com/corellium/projectsandcastle/tree/master/loader) compiled by me [libimobiledevice](https://github.com/libimobiledevice-win32/imobiledevice-net), precompiled
+Project sandcastle binaries from [here](https://github.com/corellium/projectsandcastle/tree/master/loader) compiled by me

+[libimobiledevice](https://github.com/libimobiledevice-win32/imobiledevice-net), precompiled